-Please arrange for an appointment at other times.
+Please call for an appointment at other times.

-Note: ALL e-mail to me MUST be from the student's Texarkana College e-mail address.
+➤ Note: ALL e-mail to me MUST be from the student's Texarkana College e-mail address.
 The subject line MUST have class name and meeting time.
 Other e-mail will not be opened.
+For online classes, it is best to use the messaging function in your Moodle classroom.